tianyue58/tp/docs/DeveloperGuide.md

 this class parses the index and returns an `CompleteCommand` object with the index as the parameter.

+Below is a sequence diagram and an explanation of how the `CompleteCommand` is executed:
 ![Interactions Inside the Logic Component for the `complete 1` Command](images/umldiagrams/CompleteSequenceDiagram.png)

+Step 1.
+The user enters `complete 1` command in the main window.

+Step 2.
+The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.

+Step 3.
+The InternshipParser matches the command word `complete` in the string and extracts the argument string ` 1`.

+Step 4.
+The InternshipParser then calls CompleteCommandParser#parse(String) method and the argument string is converted to an Index instance.

+Step 5.
+The CompleteCommandParser creates a new CompleteCommand instance and returns it to InternshipParser, which in turn returns it to LogicManager.

+Step 6.
+The LogicManager calls the CompleteCommand#execute(Model) method to update the application panel.

 #### Design considerations: